 \section{Applications}

+SyncLight is trained on pairs of views $N=2$.
+However, in the main manuscript, we show how our approach generalizes zero-shot to multiple views $N>2$.
+We always aim at sparse view scenarios where the synchronous views are have a displacement between them.
+Having said this, there are two applications in which SyncLight is useful: video relighting and 3D relighting.
+See the attached video to visualize the results for both applications.

-\paragraph{Zero-shot video relighting.} SyncLight can efficiently relight videos while maintaining temporal consistency, even if it is trained only of \emph{image pairs}. \Cref{fig:video_application} shows five frames from a 142-frame video from the RealEstate10k dataset~\cite{RealEstate10K} alongside their relit versions, demonstrating consistent relighting across all frames.
+\paragraph{Video relighting} SyncLight can efficiently relight videos while maintaining temporal consistency, even if it is trained only on \emph{image pairs}.
+Note that the user only needs to specify the desired lighting condition on the first frame of the video, and SyncLight propagates the light changes across all the following frames. \Cref{fig:video_application} shows five frames from a 142-frame video from the RealEstate10k dataset~\cite{RealEstate10K} alongside their relit versions, demonstrating consistent relighting across all frames.
 Notably, all 142 frames are processed jointly in a single forward pass, requiring only 156 seconds and 27 GB of VRAM.

 \paragraph{Novel view synthesis with radiance fields} Relighting in radiance field representations (NeRFs, or 3DGS) is inherently challenging since it typically involves complex inverse rendering (e.g., \cite{tensoir}).
-SyncLight's view-consistent relighting enables an alternative approach: users can relight multiple 2D views and reconstruct the 3D scene, effectively using our method as a proxy for 3D relighting. \Cref{fig:3dgs_application} shows an example using 3DGS \citep{gaussian_splatting} implementation from NerfStudio~\citep{tancik2023nerfstudio}.
-Note that, as opposed to Poirier-Ginter et. al~\shortcite{poirier2024diffusion}, no multi-view consistency optimization was performed: we simply used vanilla 3DGS directly on the images relit by SyncLight.
+SyncLight's view-consistent relighting enables an alternative approach: users can relight multiple 2D views and reconstruct the 3D scene, effectively using our method as a proxy for 3D relighting. \Cref{fig:3dgs_application} and the supplementary video show an example using 3DGS \citep{gaussian_splatting} implementation from NerfStudio~\citep{tancik2023nerfstudio}.
+Note that, as opposed to Poirier-Ginter et al.~\citep{poirier2024diffusion}, no multi-view consistency optimization was performed: we simply used vanilla 3DGS directly on the images relit by SyncLight.